Mastermind-777/calculatorApp/README.md

-## The Income and Expense Calculato
+## The Income and Expense Calculator

 This application allows you to calculate the amount of monthly and daily expenses.
 You can also calculate the amount of savings for a month and for a year.